1wc/panda_class/intro/panda_class_materials/docs/panda_class.md

 708977fb29c8: Loading layer [==================================================>]  1.272GB/1.272GB
 Loaded image: panda:latest
 ```

+#### Build docker image by hand

+If you have a good internet connection, it will be faster to build the PANDA docker container.
+Here's how to do that on Linux/OSX.

+    cd ~/panda_class_materials/docker
+    docker build --no-cache -t panda .

 ----
 ##  PANDA First Gear -- A Whole Operating System At Our Command